hope changes everything

 I work with adolescents, adults, couples and families suffering from depression, anxiety, stress, trauma, relationship problems and family conflict.
 I specialize in working with couples & marriages, particularly those suffering from infidelity, relationship problems, communication and trust and betrayal issues.
 I also work with adults who are struggling with intergenerational family trauma, self-esteem and self-worth issues.

-I utilize a cognitive behavioral approach to therapy that incorporates a variety of methods to benefit the client.
+I utilize a systemic approach that views how we interact in a system (relationships) and how that affects us as well as a cognitive behavioral approach that views patterns of behaviors and thinking.
 I am Level II certified in Gottman methods and use them in my work with couples.
+I am also EMDR (Eye Movement Desensitization and Reprocessing) Trained and use EMDR Therapy to help individuals process trauma, reduce anxiety, and desensitize triggers.
 I am bilingual and can provide services in Spanish for people who are more comfortable emoting in Spanish.

 I look forward to working with you!